5 More ServiceNow Tricks and Hidden Features

 NOTE: Don’t forget to change your scope back to what it was after the code search is complete.

 2. Inbound REST API Explorer and Outbound REST API logging

-Working with any system’s APIs can be challenging, but luckily ServiceNow has a couple of fantastic tools that make developing integrations a whole lot simpler.
+Working with any system’s APIs is challenging, but ServiceNow has several fantastic tools that make developing integrations a whole lot simpler.
 In addition to their comprehensive API documentation on their Developer site, ServiceNow also provides users with a unique tool to build and test inbound REST messages inside the ServiceNow platform.
 The REST API Explorer allows you to select any ServiceNow API and try out a GET, POST, PUT, DELETE, or PATCH call against data in the instance.
 To access the REST API explorer, you’ll need the rest_api_explorer or admin role.